Average Case Analysis of Leaf-Centric Binary Tree Sources: Abstract

 \section{Abstract}

-We study the average size of the minimal directed acyclic graph (DAG) with respect to so-called leaf-centric binary tree sources as studied by Zhang, Yang, and Kieffer in \cite{ZhangYK14}.
-A leaf-centric binary tree source induces for every $n \geq 2$ a probability distribution on all binary trees with $n$ leaves.
-We generalize a result shown by Flajolet, Gourdon, Martinez \cite{FlajoletGM97} and Devroye \cite{Devroye98} according to which the average size of the minimal DAG of a binary tree that is produced by the binary search tree model is $\Theta(n / \log n)$.
+We study the average number of distinct fringe subtrees in random trees generated by leaf-centric binary tree sources as introduced by Zhang, Yang and Kieffer in \cite{ZhangYK14}.
+A leaf-centric binary tree source induces for every $n \geq 2$ a probability distribution on the set of binary trees with $n$ leaves.
+We generalize a result by Flajolet, Gourdon and Martinez \cite{FlajoletGM97} and Devroye \cite{Devroye98}, according to which the average number of distinct fringe subtrees in a random binary search tree of size $n$ is in $\Theta(n/\log n)$, as well as a result by Flajolet, Sipala and Steayert \cite{FlajoletSS90}, according to which the number of distinct fringe subtrees in a uniformly random binary tree of size $n$ is in $\Theta(n/\sqrt{\log n})$.